The 60th anniversary of Malta’s independence was celebrated with a reception at the Divan Hotel.

 DEVELOPMENT IN BILATERAL RELATIONS

 In her speech at the reception, Kathleen Vella Mamo emphasized that bilateral relations with Türkiye are built on mutual respect, common interests, and a commitment to promoting stability, prosperity, and dialogue.
 Mamo mentioned that one of Malta’s major streets had been named “Atatürk Street,” stating, “This is a testament to our strong ties, and we hope these ties will strengthen even further.
-In terms of commerce, there has been significant growth in trade and investment between Malta and Türkiye, and our bilateral trade volume has returned to pre-pandemic levels.
+Also, there has been a significant growth in trade and investment between Malta and Türkiye, and our bilateral trade volume has returned to pre-pandemic levels.
 The economic synergy between our countries is evident, particularly in sectors such as maritime affairs and infrastructure.”